exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

 - Simple types (strings and primitives) are typically tested for equality with the `==` and `!=`.
 This is considered more idiomatic than using the [`Equals()`][object-equals] method which is also available with these types.
 Java programmers should be alert, when dealing with strings, to the fact that `==` compares by value in C# but by reference in Java when returning to their former language.
 - Reference types (Instances of classes) are compared using the `Equals()` method inherited from `object`.
 If your goal with the equality test is to ensure that two objects are the exact same instance then relying on `object`'s implementation will suffice.
 If not, you need to override `object.Equals()`.
 - If you know that all the instances of your class are created in one place, say characters in some game or simulation then reference equality is sufficient.
-However, it is likely that multiple instances of the same real-world entity will be created (from a database, by user input, via a web request).
+However, it is likely that multiple instances of the same real-world entity will be created (for example, from a database, by user input, via a web request).
 In this case values that uniquely identify the entity must be tested for equality.
 Therefore `Equals()` must be overridden.
 - An overridden `Equals()` will contain equality tests on members of simple types using `==` and reference types with recursive calls to `Equals()`.

 ```csharp
 class StatusBar
 {
     private readonly int width = 200, height = 20;

     public override bool Equals(object other)
     {
         // ... null and type checks and performance optimisations